(Page Updated: 6 September 2016)

 6. Did you get the snake in Thailand?
 There in Phuket, or where?

-So, here again – the snake bit down for an extended period of time – 30+ seconds, and had time to squeeze a lot of venom into the boy’s hand.
+So, here again – the red-necked keelback snake bit down for an extended period of time – 30+ seconds, and had time to squeeze a lot of venom into the boy’s hand.
+Then bit again.

-There is no known anti-venin for the Rhabdophis subminiatus as it is here in Thailand.
-In Japan there is a small amount of antivenin produced for their local species.
+There is no manufactured antivenin for the Rhabdophis subminiatus as it is here in Thailand.
+In Japan there is a small amount of antivenin produced to handle bites from their local species.
 To my knowledge there has been nobody treated with this antivenin outside of Japan, and I’m sure they would not be all that interested to give up some of their small supply to export to another country.

 More information on venom toxicity and treatment after bite by this snake: R. subminiatus.

-Mainly procoagulants, which can cause renal failure; plus mild neurotoxic factors.
+Venom consists of mainly procoagulants, which can cause renal failure; plus mild neurotoxic factors.
 Envenomation does not always occur.
-Bite may be almost painless w/ minimal local swelling.
+Bite may be almost painless, with minimal local swelling.
 Symptoms of envenomation may include local numbness, headache, nausea, & vomiting; in severe cases renal failure has caused human deaths.
 No known antivenom currently produced.

 LD50 for intravenous injection – .125 to .129 mg/kg.
 That is extremely venomous, in the same category as Bungarus candidus (Malayan Krait), Naja kaouthia (Monocled Cobra), and O. hannah (King Cobra).